 One of the great things about the Innsbruck region is how cheap the mountain food is.
 The city needs its locals to keep coming back, so they won’t if you charge rip-off prices.

-By contrast, the Das Schindler occupies a pared-back, open-plan room with big-window views of the city centre.
+The dinner options include the Das Schindler, which occupies a pared-back, open-plan room with big-window views of the city centre.
 Local-sourced food is its speciality, all the way from pikeperch and watercress soup to homemade raspberry sorbet.

 Another gastronomic highlight is Alfred Miller’s Schoneck, a 10-minute taxi ride from the city centre at the bottom of the Nordkette.
 You choose from just two set menus and the style is a blend of local dishes and international cuisine.
 The building itself was renovated in keeping with its history and you eat either on the wooden veranda, in the cosy Stuberl or the wine cellar.

 Café Central is a traditional Austrian coffee house – the perfect place for coffee and cake after lunch.

 Innsbruck’s Bars and Clubs